-Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on May 6.
+Editor's Note — Coronavirus cases are in flux across the globe.
+Health officials caution that staying home is the best way to stem transmission until you're fully vaccinated.
+Below is information on what to know if you still plan to travel, last updated on June 10.

 (CNN) — If you're planning a trip to Australia, here's what you'll need to know and expect if you want to visit during the global coronavirus pandemic.

 Australia reopened its borders to fully vaccinated tourists on February 21, having previously had some of the most stringent entry regulations on the planet.

 However, this doesn't mean the entire country is a free-for-all.
 Those border regulations are at a national level.
 Once you're in the country, different states and regions have their own regulations, including testing requirements which were dropped at a national level on April 18.

 Are you looking for wild open spaces?
 World-class beaches?
 A thrumming food and drinks scene?
 Australia has all of that in spades.
 From Uluru to the Sydney Opera House, its icons span the Outback to the cities, sacred spaces to cultural centers.
 Plus, of course, there's that laidback, beach-driven lifestyle.

 Australia opened its borders to fully vaccinated tourists on February 21, although the different states have different requirements (see below).

 A ban on cruise ship entry ended April 17.

 All arrivals to Australia, other than those from the countries listed below, must be fully vaccinated -- with the final vaccination having taken place more than a week before travel.
 A certificate in English must be presented, with the vaccine brand name, dates of vaccination, and passport name and date of birth (or passport number) of the traveler.